newamericafoundation/MDDL/packages/frontend/assets/content/faq/en.md

 ### What challenges does CivicLocker address?

 Missing documentation is often cited as one of the primary reasons for benefit application denials.
-Individuals or families in need of benefits, such as public housing, may not be able to easily retrieve or produce documents to verify that they meet eligibility requirements.
+Individuals or families in need of benefits, ,such as public housing, may not be able to easily retrieve or produce documents to verify that they meet eligibility requirements.
 Additionally, on the City agency side, missing documentation can make a lengthy process even more time-consuming and arduous for both government employees and residents.
 CivicLocker has been designed to address these challenges.

 ### If I want to submit documents to apply for permanent supportive housing, do I have to use CivicLocker?